estevesnp/pkget/README.md

-# pkget
+# pkgo

-`pkget` is a simple CLI tool to help you find, install and manage Go packages.
+`pkgo` is a simple CLI tool to help you find, install and manage Go packages.

 ## Motivation